-Game officials - like coaches and players - are major participants in the game.
-The coach shall neither exhibit nor tolerate any behavior from others - verbal or otherwise - that reflects poorly on an official.
-This includes, but is not limited to, arguing a judgment call in such a manner as to incite players and spectators against an official.
-There are approved methods by which a coach may comment on an official's performance (a call to the Assignor).
-Public displays of displeasure - before, during or after a game- are not among these approved methods.
+Games officials - like coaches and players - are major participants in the game.
+The coach shall neither exhibit nor tolerate any behavior from others albeit verbal or otherwise that reflects poorly on an official.
+This includes, but is not limited to, arguing a judgement call in such a manner as to incite players and/or spectators against an official.
+There are approved methods by which a coach may comment on an official's performance.
+Public displays of displeasure before, during or after a game are not among these approved methods.

-All game officials - including but not limited to on-field officials, scoreboard operators, scorers, host personnel - shall at all times be treated in a professional and courteous manner.

-In particular, officials should be treated with respect at all times, and it is the particular responsibility of the host coach to insure for the safety and well-being of these officials in that host facility.
+All game officials, including but not limited to on-field referees, scoreboard operators, scorers, host personnel, etc shall always be treated in a professional and courteous manner.
+Officials should always be treated with respect, and it is the responsibility of the HOME coach to ensure the safety and well-being of these officials at their home field facility.